Hudson, Ohio: History

 The city is named after its founder, David Hudson, who settled there from Goshen, Connecticut, in 1799, when it was part of the Connecticut Western Reserve.
 The village of Hudson, located in the center of Hudson Township, was incorporated in 1837.
-In Hudson, David Hudson built the first Log House in Summit County, Ohio.
-There is a marker at the intersection of Baldwin Street and North Main Street (Ohio Route 91), on the right when traveling east on Baldwin Street.
+In Hudson, David Hudson built the first log house in Summit County, Ohio.
+There is a marker at the intersection of Baldwin Street and North Main Street (Ohio State Route 91), on the right when traveling east on Baldwin Street.
 The marker is embedded in the west face of the boulder.

-Hudson was the home of Western Reserve College and Preparatory School, founded in 1826 by David Hudson among others.
+Hudson, which had a distinctly New England character from its early settlers, was the home of Western Reserve College and Preparatory School, founded in 1826 by David Hudson among others.
 It was spoken of as the "Yale of the West".
-The College moved to Cleveland in 1882 and later, as Western Reserve University, merged with the Case Institute of Technology to form the modern Case Western Reserve University.
+The college moved to Cleveland in 1882 and later, as Western Reserve University, merged with the Case Institute of Technology to form the modern Case Western Reserve University.
 The Yale-inspired red brick buildings are now the Western Reserve Academy.
 The Loomis Observatory was built in 1838 and is the oldest observatory in the U.S. still in its original location.

 The Cleveland and Pittsburgh Railroad began service to Hudson in 1852.
 In 1861, President-elect Abraham Lincoln spoke to about 6,000 people for 2 to 3 minutes from the last train car at the old Hudson Depot, near the south end of College Street.
-The railroad ended passenger service at Hudson, Ohio in 1965.
-A former train station (built in the 1910s) was that was located near the intersection of West Streetsboro and Library Streets was demolished in 2013.
+The railroad ended passenger service at Hudson in 1965.
+A former train station (built in the 1910s) that was located near the intersection of West Streetsboro and Library Streets was demolished in 2013.

+East of Morse Road, there is an unfinished Clinton Air Line Railroad bridge (over Hurricane Creek near the power line from Morse Road to W. Prescott Road).

-There was a fire on the west side of Hudson's Main street in 1892.
+There was a fire on the west side of Hudson's Main Street in 1892.
 The fire destroyed the buildings between Park Lane and Clinton Street.
-A. W. Lockhart’s saloon and the Mansion House [Hotel] burned.
+A. W. Lockhart's saloon and the Mansion House [Hotel] burned.
 The Hudson-born Pennsylvania coal mine owner James Ellsworth assisted in the rebuilding of Main Street after the street had been destroyed by fire in 1903.
 Ellsworth also refinanced the bankrupt Western Reserve Academy, housed on the former campus of Western Reserve College, which had been closed from 1903 until 1916.

 In 1882, Gustave H. Grimm established the G.H.
-Grimm Manufacturing Company to built and sell corrugated tin pan evaporators for use in maple syrup production.
-That area of now called "The Evaporator Works" is on the south of Ravenna and just east of Ohio Route 91.
+Grimm Manufacturing Company to build and sell corrugated tin-pan evaporators for use in maple syrup production.
+That area, now called "The Evaporator Works", is on the south of Ravenna Street and just east of Ohio Route 91.